✨ Health insurance, now in PayFit - learn more

 Medical insurance: Full premium value

 You can only register before the start of the tax year.
-Consequently, any benefits that are decided on or after the deadline can't be administered in this way.
+Consequently, any benefits that are decided on, or after the deadline, can’t be administered in this way.

 Benefits such as employer-provided living accommodation and beneficial loans cannot be processed as a PBIK.